 Vanderbilt-Ingram is a leader in treating endocrine tumors:

-- Specialized neuroendocrine center: Our physicians are focused on treating endocrine tumors.
-At our dedicated Neuroendocrine Center, we use sophisticated diagnostic technology, including advanced imaging scans, to get a precise diagnosis.
+- Specialized care: Our physicians are focused on treating endocrine tumors.
+We use sophisticated diagnostic technology, including advanced imaging scans, to get a precise diagnosis.
 Our surgeons are experts at performing intricate procedures to remove tumors safely and effectively.

 - Collaborative, patient-centered care: Because endocrine tumors can affect different areas of the body, our team includes many specialists in neuroendocrine disease to collaborate on your treatment plan.
 Patients often come to our center for a second opinion on their diagnosis and treatment options.